sevenval/flat-docs/reference/OpenAPI/routing.md

 The Swagger docs have more information on [paths and operations](https://swagger.io/docs/specification/2-0/paths-and-operations/).

 To skirt the rule that each permissible path must be defined, you can use FLAT's [wildcard path feature](differences.md#wildcard-paths) to match arbitrarily long request paths.
 Wildcard paths, i.e. paths ending with `/**`, match all paths sharing the same prefix.
-For example, by adding the wildcard path `/users/**` to the above definition the formerly undefined path `/v1/users/too/long` will be matched, too, as well as any other path starting with `/v1/users/`:
+For example, by adding the wildcard path `/users/**` to the above definition, the formerly undefined path `/v1/users/too/long` will be matched, too, as well as any other path starting with `/v1/users/`:

 ```yaml
 …